stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 - Help create a simplified version of the text’s argumentative structure by presenting an ordered list of claims, reasons, and evidence.
 - Ask a question about a difficult passage in the text or offer an answer to one posed by another student.
 - Define difficult vocabulary.
-- Flag a key portion of the essay that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.
+- Flag a key portion of the essay or film that seems worthy of discussion or analysis and explain why it seems significant, or build on the thought of another student who has done so.
 - Make a connection between an idea found in one text with others we have read in class (or elsewhere).
 - Constructively question, respond, or correct the ideas or work of another student.

 ### 6. Critical Reading Notes

-Take detailed notes on each reading.
+Take detailed notes on each course text.
 Your aim here should be to reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation.
 Carefully document page numbers during this activity.
 Interrogate the text by asking questions, raising objections, and noting observations.
 Connect and compare the reading to others we have read.
 Link to any outside research you perform and define unfamiliar terms or words.
-At the end of this process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in your process of reading.
+At the end of this process, you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged as you read.
+If the text is a film, take detailed notes on elements of the film that seem significant.
+Don't forget to note the timestamp.

 {{< hint note >}}
-[<i class="fas fa-circle"></i>]() For more detailed information on the creation and purpose of these notes, read the chapter entitled [“Annotation and Critical Reading”](/resources/open-handbook/chapter-1/) in the Open Handbook.
+[<i class="fas fa-circle"></i>]() For more detailed information on the creation and purpose of these notes, read the chapter entitled [“Annotation and Critical Reading”](/resources/open-handbook/chapter-1/) in the *Open Handbook*.
 {{< /hint >}}

 ### 7. End-of-Week Journal Reflection

-By Friday each week, compose a reflective post on your author page at the [course website](https://journeys.dartmouth.edu/alantaylor/) that looks back over the week’s reading and discussions.
-What is your big takeaway for this week?
-What was the most meaningful thing that you heard, thought, or read?
-Do you see any connections between this week’s readings and previous ones?
-Perhaps you see connections to your other coursework?

-As your research for you final project intensifies, your posts should also include the steps that you took that week to further the project.
+Compose a weekly reflective "blog" post on your [Author Page](/courses/writing-3/wr3-syllabus/#4-author-page) that details your efforts that week to further your research project.
+At the beginning, these posts will likely be searching, inarticulate musings as you think out loud about something you'd like to research.
+However, as your research intensifies and comes into focus, these posts should begin to include the steps that you took that week to further the project in some way.
 What kind of research problems or difficulties did you encounter?
-Where did you find some new, helpful information?
-In essence, blog your experience as a novice researcher engaged in your first big research project.
+What sources did you locate?
+How is the project evolving as you read and think more deeply on your subject?
+In essence, I would like you to blog your experiences as a novice researcher engaged in your first big research project.
+Significantly: the things you say in your posts will help me, the teaching assistant, and your colleagues assist you with your project.

-Write as much as you like, but submit at least a half a page.
-We’ll often talk about these on Fridays and I will periodically evaluate them.

 ---